 - costs – not many bank accounts in Spain are completely free but basic current accounts are usually low-cost.
 There may be a trade-off in terms of services available, though;

-- range of services – if you think you may want to access loans, insurance, mortgages or pension plans at some stage, many Spanish banks offer these as well;
+- range of services – if you think you may want to access loans, Spanish insurance, Spanish mortgages, or a Spanish pension plan at some stage, many Spanish banks offer these as well;

-- ease of access – if you want 24/7 access to your account, then an online account or a mobile bank account may be the best option;
+- ease of access – if you want 24/7 access to your account, then an online account or a mobile bank account in Spain may be the best option;

 - English-speaking services – international banks in Spain are most likely to offer this, while the regional cajas will usually have only Spanish-speaking staff and Spanish-language information.